 We hired the initial people through an agency.
 One of them was particularly wonderful — a nursing student doing this as a summer job to get experience with geriatrics.
 She was a great introduction to the PSW “species”.
 Since then, we have continued to use agencies, as well as getting some help through Community Care Access Centres (CCAC, the government agency that doles out assistance for specific needs to Ontario residents) in this case, a few hours weekly, which we are very grateful for, but which is infinitely less than we had ever believed would be provided.
 In the end, we have become direct employers, hiring, scheduling and managing our excellent PSW’s, although CCAC still assists us with a few hours each week.

-Several years since the catastrophe in 2012, she is still living in her own home, but we continue to need round-the-clock assistance.
-The cost is excruciating, but as my father says “progress has been made”, and I have no doubt that she has done infinitely better at home, than she would’ve anywhere else.
-Here’s to keeping it going as long as it’s needed.
-Somehow…
+Since the catastrophe in 2012, she lived in her own home, but we continued to need round-the-clock assistance until her sudden death in 2016.
+The cost was excruciating, but as my father says “progress has been made”, and I have no doubt that she did infinitely better at home than she would’ve anywhere else.

 Postscript.
 This is one of the best, most fascinating and poignant stories of paid caregivers I have seen recently, and puts much of what they do in perspective.
 It is not an easy job and, culturally, does not receive much respect.